Brief: In this article, we list some of the best email clients for Linux desktop.

-Nylas Mail (previously known as Nylas N1) is next-generation email app built with open web technologies.
+Mailspring, previously know as Nylas Mail or Nylas N1 is next-generation email app built with open web technologies.
 It has a really modern and slick user interface.

-- Unified Inbox: N1 supports all the major email providers.
+- Unified Inbox: Mailspring supports all the major email providers.
 So, you can manage all your accounts from a single interface.

 - Contacts Management: Contacts with enriched profiles containing bio, social links, location info and more.

-- Calendar Integration: N1 will check you calendar and let you book meetings at a suitable time when you are free or send your availability schedule to others.
+- Calendar Integration: Mailspring will check your calendar and let you book meetings at a suitable time when you are free or send your availability schedule to others.

 - Snooze: Snooze emails with lower-priorities for dealing with them later.

-- Scheduler: You can schedule your email to be sent at a suitable time when most people open their mails.
+- Scheduler: You can schedule your email to be sent at a suitable time when most people open their emails.

-- Privacy & Security: N1 leverages the PGP encryption for ensuring privacy and security.
+- Privacy & Security: Mailspring leverages the PGP encryption for ensuring privacy and security.

 - Quick Reply Templates: You can create custom templates for various situations so that you can edit them and send replies quickly.